CandiceZFish-XYZ/Meta-Back-End-Developer/Course6 - APIs/Notes.md

 **Installation**

-- in Terminal, go to project's folder and install django by running `pipenv install django`
+- in Terminal, go to project's folder
 - activate shell to work with `pipenv shell`
+- install django by running `pipenv install django`
 - create a new project and app. `django-admin startproject Booklist .` and `python3 manage.py startapp BookListAPI`
 - install DRF `pipenv install djangorestframework`